Nicholas Rossi: Early life

-Alahverdian has alleged that his parents were "abusive and alcoholic" and "couldn't take care of him", leading to his placement in the care of the Rhode Island Department of Children, Youth & Families (DCYF).
-Alahverdian's birth father had convictions for domestic assault and drug dealing.
-He left the family when Alahverdian was three.
-His mother remarried in 1994, to David Rossi.
-Early in his life, Alahverdian was diagnosed with behavioral and mental health issues.
-Rossi stated: "He just wouldn't listen in school, he hit the mother, hit the grandmother all the time, hit his siblings.
+Nicholas Ross was born, as Nicholas Alahverdian in Providence, Rhode Island on July 11, 1987.
+He alleged that his parents were "abusive and alcoholic" and "couldn't take care of him", leading to his placement in the care of the Rhode Island Department of Children, Youth & Families (DCYF).
+His birth father, who was of Armenian descent, had convictions for domestic assault and drug dealing.
+He left the family when Nicholas was three.
+His mother remarried in 1994, to David Rossi, and Nicholas took his stepfather’s name.
+Early in his life, Nicholas was diagnosed with behavioral and mental health issues.
+His stepfather stated: "He just wouldn't listen in school, he hit the mother, hit the grandmother all the time, hit his siblings.
 I used to have to hold him down, and he'd be spitting at me".
-When Alahverdian was 10 years old, Rossi said he lost his patience during a family trip when Alahverdian would not stop hitting his mother.
-Rossi beat him badly enough to put him in the hospital.
-Rossi was arrested for assault, but the police eventually dropped the charges.
-Exactly what happened next is disputed by various family members, but Alahverdian became a ward of the state.
+When Nicholas was 10 years old, his stepfather David Rossi said he lost his patience during a family trip when his stepson would not stop hitting his mother.
+David Rossi beat him badly enough to put him in the hospital and was arrested for assault.
+The police eventually dropped the charges.
+Exactly what happened next is disputed by various family members, but Nicholas Rossi became a ward of the state.
 He was placed in psychiatric care at Butler Hospital and later, Bradley Hospital.
 At Butler, doctors diagnosed him with narcissistic personality disorder and attention deficit disorder.
 After being discharged from a treatment program, he briefly went back to his family home but was removed and placed into the care of DCYF as a result of creating conflict within his family home.

-Alahverdian alleged that, for a period of 15 months beginning in March 2002, the DCYF placed him in their "night-to-night" program, in which a youth would spend days at a DCYF building in Pawtucket and nights at one of several shelters around Rhode Island, including locations in Central Falls, Providence, Narragansett, or Woonsocket.
+Rossi alleged that, for a period of 15 months beginning in March 2002, the DCYF placed him in their "night-to-night" program, in which a youth would spend days at a DCYF building in Pawtucket and nights at one of several shelters around Rhode Island, including locations in Central Falls, Providence, Narragansett, or Woonsocket.
 He said he did not attend school during this period.
-According to Alahverdian, the other youths stole his belongings and threatened and assaulted him during his time there.
-The Providence Journal, in April 2012, described the night-to-night program as a "stifling" experience and said Alahverdian was "denied a substantial chunk of his childhood".
+According to Rossi, the other youths stole his belongings and threatened and assaulted him during his time there.
+The Providence Journal, in April 2012, described the night-to-night program as a "stifling" experience and said Rossi was "denied a substantial chunk of his childhood".